-The list is however not inclusive of all indicators used to measure good governance practices, and a full list can be found on our website.
+The list is however not inclusive of all indicators used to measure good governance practices, practices include sound management structures, employee relations, remuneration of staff and tax compliance. and a full list can be found on our website.
 To assess each entities performance against the indicators, two steps are followed: